High: 1,253 m

 — Adopt These Trails! on Feb 8, 2015

-This is an early morning ride or cool weather outing.
-Bring lots of water as there is none available.
-You will have to stop and go through a few fences and corral.
-Always close the gates behind you, as it is open-range and you will see cattle.
-Also be aware this is State Land so you MUST have a State Land Permit (or be ready to pay the fine if you’re caught without one).
-Though enforcement typically isn’t that common during the year, it is ramped up close to the race in February.
+Although this biking trail is a must for cycling lovers, we want to warn you that this is State Land so you must have a State Land Permit or be prepared to pay the fine if you’re caught biking through without one.
+Enforcement typically isn’t common during the year, but it is ramped up close to the race in February.

-Directions: Head north on Oracle past Oracle Junction to Willow Springs Road which is about 1.2 mile before the turn to Biosphere II.
-Take a left (the only way you can go) on Willow Springs for about 6.5 miles until you get to an arch which crosses the road announcing Willow Springs Ranch.
+Head North by bike on Oracle past Oracle Junction to Willow Springs Road, which is about 1.2 mile before the turn to Biosphere II.
+Take a left (which is the only way you can go) on Willow Springs and keep driving for about 6.5 miles until you get to an arch that crosses the road and announces Willow Springs Ranch.

 Just past the arch, the main road curves right and a less-used road breaks off towards the left.
 Turn on this less-used road to find a large parking area.
 Park here, get your bike ready, and cycle on!
 The single-track starts on the right side of the parking area.
 If you look at a map, you will find yourself in the lower-right corner.
 The trail takes you on a clockwise ride up JuneBug Trail.

 Tucson Bike Rentals and Tours delivers and picks up mountain bikes at Cactus Forest.
 There is a two-rider minimum for all deliveries.
 You can bike from 1 to 5 hours, finish riding, and we pick up the bikes!
 Forget about lifting up heavy mountain bikes and loading them into the back of your rental car!

 Price is generally $100 per bike – depending on the location of trailhead.
 If you want to check the prices, please give us a call and we’re more than happy to give you an accurate price.